Joanna Jacobson, Managing Partner

 Katie Rae Mulvey, Portfolio Analyst

-Katie Rae is the Portfolio Analyst for Education for Strategic Grant Partners, helping to build the capacity of game-changing K-12 grantees.
+Katie Rae is the Senior Portfolio Analyst for Education for Strategic Grant Partners, helping to build the capacity of game-changing K-12 grantees.
 She comes to SGP also through the Education Pioneers Analyst Fellowship.
 Prior to joining SGP, Kati Rae was a Senior Consultant for Booz Allen Hamilton, where she worked primarily with clients in the aerospace market on strategic planning, performance management, and strategic communications for stakeholder engagement.

 Katie Rae holds a Bachelor’s degree in Political Science from Davidson College.